GauravJain9/Command-Line-Interprter/README.md

 	System admins use shell scripting for routine backups 	System monitoring
 	Adding new functionality to the shell etc.

-Advantages of shell scripts

-1. To automate the frequently performed operations
-2. To run sequence of commands as a single command
-3. Easy to use
-4. Portable (It can be executed in any Unix-like operating systems without any modifications)

-Disadvantages of shell scripts

-•	Prone to costly errors, a single mistake can change the command which might be harmful.
-•	Slow execution speed.
-•	Design flaws within the language syntax or implementation.
-•	Not well suited for large and complex task.
-•	Provide minimal data structure unlike other scripting languages.

 INTRODUCTION
 After a command is entered, the following things are done: